 Please note that personal liability insurance is primary coverage when driving a privately owned vehicle.
 No alcoholic beverages or controlled substances shall be transported in a State or private vehicle (on State business) at ANY TIME.

-For further information regarding State or private vehicle use, authorized drivers, and related information, please refer to the Office of Insurance and Risk Management (ORIM) web pages or The CSU website on the “Use of University and Private Vehicles Policy Guidelines”.
+For further information regarding State or private vehicle use, authorized drivers, and related information, please refer to the Vehicle Use & Policy Program webpage.

-Medical Coverage for Accident/Injury
+Insurance Coverage for Accident/Injury

-Non-Employee and Non-Student Participants: The participation of non-employee or non-student individuals on an academic field trip is strongly discouraged because of increased liability.
+The participation of non-employee or non-student individuals on an academic field trip is strongly discouraged because of increased liability.